EC2 network loss

 Network interface

-The defined name of the ethernet interface, which is considered for shaping traffic.
-You can tune it using the NETWORK_INTERFACE
+Name of the ethernet interface considered for shaping traffic.
+Tune it by using the NETWORK_INTERFACE

 environment variable.
 Its default value is eth0